DragosVr18/gesture-recognition/README.md

+Trained using the HaGRID dataset
-The model itself can be provided by myself if needed
+The model can be provided by myself if needed